 - Nowadays we have too much distracting light.

 - We’re a stressed species, which we know have a great effect on our hormones.

 - We consume birth control which screws with our hormones.

 - Majority of people don’t seem to be as or at all in tune with their bodies or our earth as we were back then, to be frank.

 Sometimes comparing answers from studies from then and now isn’t as evident as we like to think.

 How long should our menstrual cycle be?

-Because menstruation and ovulation does not go thoroughly hand in hand, it’s fully possible to have one but not the other, it’s almost like we should re-investigate if the human menstrual cycle truly is 28 days as told by mainstream.
+Because menstruation and ovulation do not go thoroughly hand in hand, it’s fully possible to have one but not the other, it’s almost like we should re-investigate if the human menstrual cycle truly is 28 days as told by the mainstream.
 As we know with our solar system, a year isn’t truly 365 days (365.25 days to be exact), and one full day isn’t exactly 24 hours (it actually takes 23 hours and 56 minutes and 4 seconds for the Earth to rotate on its axis).
 So how long should a normal and healthy menstrual cycle truly be?

 Well, I happen to stumble upon something very interesting, in the book Blood Relations: Menstruation and the Origins of Culture, it is discussed and confirmed that the human menstrual cycle may be in fact 29,5 days, exactly the length of time it takes for the moon to go through its stages.